bzliu94/bzliu94.github.io/README.md

 # Brian's perambulations
+## 2018-01-07

+We currently have compressed trie with LCA with widened bins to avoid cascading overflow and tiles.

+We thought we could replace this with sort-less Kahan summation with meta-floats and tiles, but we did not notice that the error is acceptable only if condition number is small.
+In practice, condition number can be huge.
+This is even if we carefully choose allowed relative error and machine epsilon, which bot hare based on significand size in terms of bits.

 ## 2018-01-05

 We need to revise f.p.
 MM article and come up with diagrams.
 Unfortunately, I don't have access to a drawing tablet currently; so, we will have to draw on paper and then scan the pictures.
 Through this process, we will hopefully get a better picture of the details for the algorithm (e.g. in what manner do we apply FFT, take advantage of packing, and use bit de-interleaving and use tiles).